VictorEijkhout/make-support-files/README.md

 The location can be customized by setting `INSTALLPATH`.
 The contents are whatever the `make install` stage puts there.

-In the module file, the `LMOD_YOURPACKAGE_LIB` is set to the `lib` subdirectory.
-If the library directory is named something else, typically `lib64`, specify
+In the module file, the `LMOD_YOURPACKAGE_LIB` is set to the `lib` or `lib64` subdirectory, depending on which one is found.
+If the library directory is named something else entirely, specify

 ```
-LIBDIR=lib64
+LIBDIR=library
 ```